What to Expect

 Need a ride or have a few empty seats in your car?
 We’ll send out a ride-sharing document prior to camp to help campers share the journey.
 Plus, you’ll help contribute to an environmentally friendly experience by limiting the number of cars on the road and lessening our carbon-footprint.

-The cost of registration for Camp Nai Nai Nai is heavily subsidized thanks to the generous support of the Maimonides Fund.
-The true cost is close to $1,000 per camper.
+The cost of registration for Camp Nai Nai Nai is heavily subsidized thanks to the generous support of the Maimonides Fund, with ticket prices starting at just $200 while the true cost is close to $1,000 per camper.
 Nevertheless, we recognize that this subsidized rate may not be affordable for everyone.
 Camp Nai Nai Nai is committed to Diversity, Equity, and Inclusion – ensuring that we are a community and space that is accessible and welcoming to everyone.
 Regardless of one’s background, everyone should be able to experience a time away from your daily life where what you do for a living doesn’t define you and spontaneous adventures await!
 If you are unable to pay full price for Camp Nai admission, a scholarship fund is available to help cover the cost.

 Please fill out the following form to help us determine your eligibility for a camp scholarship.